Kowloon Generic Romance: Live-action film

 In October 2024, a live-action film adaptation was announced.
 It is produced by Robot Communications, distributed by Bandai Namco Filmworks and directed by Chihiro Ikeda.
 It premiered in Japanese theaters on August 29, 2025.
 The film's theme song is "Haze", performed by the band Kroi.

 Reception

 The manga had over 1.2 million copies in circulation by December 2024.
 In 2020, the manga was one of the 50 nominees for the sixth Next Manga Awards.
 It ranked third on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2021 for male readers.
 It was nominated for the 14th Manga Taishō in 2021 and placed ninth with 46 points.

+The anime was nominated for Best Background Art at the 10th Crunchyroll Anime Awards in 2026.
+It was also nominated in the Daruma for Best Romance Anime and Suspense Anime categories at the Japan Expo Awards in the same year.